 Geoff Straight has been involved with HeliCat Canada since 2006, and was a business owner in the helicopter skiing industry for 13 years.
 Assessing and managing risk has always been a big part of what he does.
 As a Managing Partner at Lifestyle Financial, Geoff focuses on providing an honest and reliable service for his clients.
 He has been a member of Advocis since 2010 and was a member of the Board of Directors for the Wilderness Tourism Association from 2005-2010.
 Geoff is the board representative on our Brand Committee.

 Bella Coola Heli Sport

 John is the Director of Guiding Operations at Bella Coola Heli Sports.
 He is an ACMG/IFMGA guide based out of Squamish, BC, and worked for CMH (Adamants) and Whistler Heli before moving into his current role with BCHS.
 His guiding experience extends beyond backcountry skiing, however.
-For nearly twenty years, he has been leading expeditions that span the globe, including Patagonia, Baffin Island and two summits of Mount Everest.
+For nearly twenty years, he has been leading expeditions that span the globe, including trips in Patagonia, Baffin Island and two summits of Mount Everest.
 He brings this broad scope and expertise to the HCC Board.

 Selkirk Tangiers HeliSkiing

 Heath is the project manager at Mike Wiegele Heli-Skiing for YellowHead Helicopters.
 He has worked as a helicopter pilot for over twenty five years, and has accumulated over 12,000 flying hours.
 Heath is airline transport rated, company training captain, and a Transport Canada-approved check pilot.
 Heath has worked in the heliski industry for twenty years and brings valuable expertise to the HCC Board.